PhilipQuirke/SkyCombAnalystHelp/README.md

 | Saving     | The video and spreadsheets (if any) are saved |
 | Finished   | Shows total elapsed time (including loading, processing, UI updating and saving). |
 | Objects    | Number of objects and significant objects detected is shown |

-Alternatively, if the "RunModel" and "InputFileName" settings are defaulted in App.Config, then the program will run the specified processing technique on the input video on start up.

 Once the processing has finished, the updated video and spreadsheet files are written to disk.
 The progress message is updated at each step, finally saving "Loaded in 8s.
 Ran in 6s (1036 frames).